quantumlib/Cirq/docs/start/install.md

 Cirq currently supports python 3.7 and later.
-We follow numpy's schedule for python version support defined in [NEP 29](https://numpy.org/neps/nep-0029-deprecation_policy.html), though we may deviate from that schedule by extending support for older versions, if needed for compatibility with [Colab](https://colab.research.google.com/) or internal Google systems.
+We follow numpy's schedule for python version support defined in [NEP 29](https://numpy.org/neps/nep-0029-deprecation_policy.html), though we may deviate from that schedule by extending support for older python versions if they are needed by [Colab](https://colab.research.google.com/) or internal Google systems.

 ## Installing on Linux